namoscato/amoscato-client/content/journal/reflections.md

 +++
 date = "2014-12-30T17:48:10-04:00"
 title = "Reflections"
-description = "Descriptions of a few recent events leads to a realization that draws parallels between agile methodologies and life reflection."
+summary = "Descriptions of a few recent events leads to a realization that draws parallels between agile methodologies and life reflection."
 +++

 > I installed a Chrome App a couple of weeks ago called [Momentum](http://momentumdash.com/).
 A couple of guys at work had it, and I couldn't get over the awesome pictures.
 The app doesn't do much; it simply replaces the new tab page with a daily photo taken in some picturesque part of the world.
 There are some other productivity features, but I don't really use them.
 For me, it's all about the glimpse at unexplored territory.
 My mental list of travel destinations continues to grow.